GrapesJS/grapesjs/docs/modules/Commands.md

 ## Conclusion

-The Commands module is quite simple but, at the same time, really powerfull if used correctly.
-So, if you're creating a plugin for GrapesJS, use commands as much as possible, this will allow a higher reusability and control over your logic.
+The Commands module is quite simple but, at the same time, really powerful if used correctly.
+So, if you're creating a plugin for GrapesJS, use commands as much as possible, this will allow higher reusability and control over your logic.